MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/cordova.md

         resourceRequest.send().then(
             function(response) {
-                // Will display "Hello world".
-                alert("Success: " + response.responseText);
+                // Will display "Hello world" in an alert dialog. alert("Success: " + response.responseText);
             },
             function(response) {